codacy-badger/pipelines/README.md

 ## Introducion
-This package provides a plug and play implementation of the Pipeline Pattern.
+This package provides a simple plug and play implementation of the Pipeline Pattern.
 It allows you to re-use code.
 You can compare a pipeline to a production-line, where every stage in the production performs a certain action on a certain payload, and passes it on to the next stage.
+Stages can act on, manipulate, decorate, or even replace the payload.

+This package is maintained by @ruudschuurmans.

 ## Goals
 - Provide a very simple .NET Standard 2.0 implementation of the Pipeline pattern.
-- Be immutable and easily customizable to ones own needs.
+- Be immutable and easily customizable/extendable to ones own needs.

+## Installation
+This package is available on NuGet.org, so installation is as easy as running:
+`dotnet add package Evoke.Components.Pipelines`

 ## Basic usage
+If you find yourself passing results from one function to another to complete a series of tasks on a given subject, you might want to convert it into a pipeline.

 ```csharp
 using Evoke.Components.Pipelines.Interfaces;